commons-app/apps-android-commons/README.md

 10. This section needs no modifications.
 Select 'Next'.
 11. Select 'Finish'.
 12. After the program opens select 'Make project' - there should be errors.
-13. Neat the top of the file that is opened up, one of the offending lines should be "import android.support.v4.app.FragmentActivity;" - put your cursor on that line and hit 'alt'/'option'+'enter' to bring up the AutoFix dialog.
+13. Near the top of the file that is opened up, one of the offending lines should be "import android.support.v4.app.FragmentActivity;" - put your cursor on that line and hit 'alt'/'option'+'enter' to bring up the AutoFix dialog.
 Select the 'compatibility' option.
 14. Select 'Make project' again.
 It should compile successfully.

 ## License ##